Fred Mascherino: Breaking Pangaea (2000–2003)

-Taking Back Sunday (2003–2007)
+Taking Back Sunday (2003–2007, 2025)

 Mascherino joined Taking Back Sunday in 2003, replacing original guitarist/singer John Nolan after Nolan left the band with bassist Shaun Cooper to pursue different musical interests with Straylight Run.
 During his stint with Taking Back Sunday, Mascherino was a major collaborator, and was responsible for co-writing the majority of Louder Now, as well as many songs from Where You Want To Be.

 Fred's main guitar is a Gibson SG Special, while his main amp consists of a Marshall JCM 800 2203 100-watt head, and a Marshall 1960A cabinet with Celestion Greenback speakers.
 He notes that the cabinet accounts for 75% of his sound.

 During the 2006 Taste of Chaos tour (for which Taking Back Sunday was headlining), Fred returned home due to family commitments.
 His bandmates were forced to continue without him, supported onstage by members of Saosin, Anti-Flag and Underoath.
-It was later revealed that Fred's family commitments were in regard to his mother-in-law's battle with cancer.
+It was later revealed that Mascherino's family commitments were in regard to his mother-in-law's battle with cancer.

-On October 4, it was announced that Fred had left the band to work on his solo project, The Color Fred.
+On October 4, it was announced that Mascherino had left the band to work on his solo project, The Color Fred.

+On July 25, 2025, Taking Back Sunday announced that due to health priorities, John Nolan would not be performing on the 2025 Summer tour.
+In his place, Mascherino will be performing with Taking Back Sunday for their 2025 Summer tour.
+The full explanation and story appears on Taking Back Sunday's YouTube channel.